Katherine Kedzierska

-Katherine (Katarzyna) Kedzierska FAHMS is a Polish born internationally recognised Australian immunologist, Professor of Immunology and Deputy Head of Department of Microbiology and Immunology at the University of Melbourne.
+Katherine (Katarzyna) Kedzierska is a Polish born internationally recognised Australian immunologist, Professor of Immunology and Deputy Head of Department of Microbiology and Immunology at the University of Melbourne.
 Kedzierska is a Laboratory Head at the Peter Doherty Institute for Infection and Immunity (Melbourne, Australia) and also holds the positions of Honorary Professor at Hong Kong University (Hong Kong) and Adjunct Professor at Hokkaido University (Sapporo, Japan).

 Early life and education

 Kedzierska completed her undergraduate Bachelor of Science degree in 1994 and Bachelor of Science (Hons) in 1995 at Monash University.
 She received her PhD from Monash University in 2002, studying the mechanisms underlying defective phagocytosis by human monocytes and macrophages following HIV-infection under the supervision of Professor Suzanne Crowe at the Burnet Institute.
 This research earned her a 2001 Premier's Commendation for Medical Research and the 2002 Monash University Mollie Holman Doctoral Medal.
 Kedzierska undertook postdoctoral training with Nobel Laureate Professor Peter Doherty at the University of Melbourne defining features that underpin long-lasting protective immunity to influenza viruses.